Milgrain Engraving the Detail You Don’t Want to Forget

 2. A knurling—or milgraining—tool can be rolled over a metal surface creating a row of bumps and depressions, after which they are rounded, smoothed, and polished.

-3. Computers can be used to draw milgrain and create the program to carve the subsequent wax with milgrain details.
+3. Computers are used to draw milgrain in a CAD (Computer Aided Design) creating the program to carve the subsequent wax with milgrain details.

 Milgrain Engraving and Jewelry Restoration